Private tenants with an assured tenancy have long-term tenancy rights. Most assured tenants moved into their home between 1989 and 1997.

-You will lose your status as an assured tenant if you no longer live in your accommodation as your only or main home.
-Your landlord can then end your tenancy very easily.
+You lose your status as an assured tenant if you no longer live in your accommodation as your only or main home.
+Your landlord can end your tenancy very easily.

-It is possible to spend time living somewhere else though and still keep your assured tenancy.
-You may need to show that you are planning to return, for example, by leaving your personal belongings at home.
+It is possible to spend time away from home and keep your assured tenancy, for example because you are in hospital, in prison or away caring for a relative.
+You may need to show that you are planning to return, for example by leaving your personal belongings at home.

 You have the right to live in your accommodation without being disturbed by your landlord.